LendingTree Service Evaluation

 Using LendingTree’s comparison service is completely free for borrowers.
 The platform earns revenue by charging lenders a fee for each qualified lead.
 LendingTree charges no application fees, no membership fees, and no service fees to borrowers, making it one of the few truly free-to-use loan comparison platforms in the market.

-The actual cost of your loan depends entirely on the lender you choose.
-Personal loan APRs through LendingTree’s network typically range from 6.99% to 35.99%, depending on your credit profile, loan amount, and term length.
-Compared to the industry average personal loan APR of approximately 12.35% (as reported by the Federal Reserve), competitive borrowers can often find rates below average through LendingTree’s multi-lender comparison.
+Your actual cost depends on the lender you choose.
+Personal loan APRs through the network typically range from 6.99% to 35.99%, based on your credit profile, loan amount, and term.
+Against the industry average of about 12.35% (Federal Reserve), competitive borrowers can often find below-average rates through multi-lender comparison.

-Best loan comparison marketplace for borrowers who want multiple competing offers fast
+Best loan comparison marketplace for borrowers who want multiple competing personal loan or auto refinance offers fast.

 Final Verdict

-Our LendingTree review finds the platform to be a powerful, time-saving tool for borrowers who want to ensure they are not overpaying on interest.
-LendingTree remains the largest online lending marketplace in the United States, connecting millions of borrowers annually with competing loan offers through a single soft-pull application.
-Across LendingTree reviews from verified sources, the consensus is clear: the platform delivers on its promise of competitive rate comparison, with the trade-off of increased lender communication.
+Our LendingTree review finds it a powerful, time-saving tool for borrowers who want to avoid overpaying on interest, whether on a personal loan or auto refinance.
+LendingTree remains one of the largest online lending marketplaces in the United States, connecting borrowers with competing offers through a single soft-pull application.
+The consensus across verified LendingTree reviews is clear: it delivers on competitive rate comparison, with the trade-off of increased lender communication.

-Visit LendingTree’s website to check your rates with no impact to your credit score.
 Not sure LendingTree is right for you?
-Compare top-rated personal loan companies in our Buyer’s Guide.
-You can also read our AmOne Review for a more hands-on alternative.
+Compare top-rated personal loan companies in our Buyer’s Guide, or if you are refinancing a car, compare top-rated auto refinance companies.
+You can also read our Achieve Review for a direct-lender alternative.

 Frequently Asked Questions About LendingTree